TTXS123OK/EulerSweepModeler/README.md

 # EulerSweepModeler

 ## Overview
-EulerSweepModeler is a CAD course project focused on implementing a robust modeling tool using the Half-Edge data structure.
-This tool is designed to perform complex geometric operations based on Euler Operators and provide a sweeping mechanism for generating 3D models from 2D outlines, including those with multiple inner loops.
+EulerSweepModeler is a CAD course project focused on implementing a simple modeling tool using the Half-Edge data structure.
+This tool is designed to perform basic geometric operations based on Euler Operators and provide a sweeping mechanism for generating 3D models from 2D outlines, including those with multiple inner loops.
 The project also includes realistic graphic rendering of the constructed solid models.

 ## Project Contents
-1. **Half-Edge Data Structure Implementation**: Defining nd implementing a half-edge data structure to represent polygonal meshes, particularly suitable for boundary representation models.
+1. **Half-Edge Data Structure Implementation**: Defining and implementing a half-edge data structure to represent polygonal meshes, particularly suitable for boundary representation models.

 2. **Basic Euler Operations**: Implementing five fundamental Euler operations to manipulate the half-edge data structure.
 These operations are essential for building and modifying the geometric models:
    - Make Edge and Vertex (MEV)